-To assess the impact of strong climate change, we simulate the operation of a fully-renewable power system making use of high resolution climate projections.
-We use the EURO-CORDEX ensemble containing output of Global Circulation Models (GCMs) which has been dynamically down-scaled to a finer resolution (Jacob et al., 2014) to quantify changes in wind power generation.
+To assess the impact of strong climate change, we simulate the operation of a fully renewable power system making use of high-resolution climate projections.
+We use the EURO-CORDEX ensemble containing output of global circulation models (GCMs) which has been dynamically downscaled to a finer resolution (Jacob et al., 2014) to quantify changes in wind power generation.
 The ensemble contains five GCMs (HadGEM2-ES, CNRM-CM5, EC-EARTH, CM5A-MR amd MPI-ESM-LR) which are all downscaled by the regional climate model RCA4 (Strandberg et al., 2015).
 The GCM output is part of the Climate Model Intercomparison Project Phase 5 (CMIP5) and publicly available (Taylor et al., 2011).
 We use near-surface wind speeds at 0.11° spatial and 3 h temporal resolution and hence capture intra-day effects.
-In the spirit of a sensitivity analyses analysis, we evaluate the representative concentration pathway RCP8.5.
-It describes atmospheric greenhouse gas concentrations following a business-as-usual strategy and leads to approximately 4.3°C warming at the end of the century as compared to pre-industrial values (Stocker et al., 2013).
-In view of intermodel spread and other uncertainties, a strong climate change scenario bears the advantage of high signal-to-noise ratios.
+In the spirit of a sensitivity analysis, we evaluate the representative concentration pathway RCP8.5.
+It describes atmospheric greenhouse gas concentrations following a business-as-usual strategy and leads to approximately 4.3 °C warming at the end of the century as compared to pre-industrial values (Stocker et al., 2013).
+In view of inter-model spread and other uncertainties, a strong climate change scenario bears the advantage of high signal-tonoise ratios.

 The approach used in this study is illustrated in Fig. 1.
 The climate data is used to calculate the aggregated wind power generation time series for each country in the interconnected European power grid (grey circles in Fig. 1a).
-Near-surface wind speeds are scaled up to hub height (80 m) based on a power law and a standard power curve is used to obtain the power generation of the wind turbines, both as in Tobin et al. (2016) (see also Supplementary Material A).
-The power curve assumes a cut-in velocity of 3.5 m/s, a rated velocity of 12 m/s and a cut-out velocity of 25 m/s.
+Near-surface wind speeds are scaled up to hub height (80 m) based on a power law and a standard power curve is used to obtain the power generation of the wind turbines, both as in Tobin et al. (2016; see also Supplement S1).
+The power curve assumes a cut-in velocity of $3.5 \,\mathrm{m \, s^{-1}}$, a rated velocity of $12 \,\mathrm{m \, s^{-1}}$ and a cut-out velocity of 25 m s-1.
 Wake losses are not accounted for.
-The country-wise aggregated wind power is obtained by summing the generation of 100 MW wind parks until the system is fully-renewable on average.
+The country-wise aggregated wind power is obtained by summing the generation of 100 MW wind parks until the system is fully renewable on average.
 The wind park size was chosen as a compromise between increasing turbine capacities (Wiser et al., 2016) and the need for a sufficient amount of distinct parks.
-Wind parks are deployed semi-randomly following the approach of Monforti et al. (2016).
-In order to single out climate change induced alterations, we fix the technological parameters such as hub heights or turbine efficiencies, and we do not account for changes in the consumption such as load shifting or sector coupling throughout the 21st century.
-Tests including validated historical PV timeseries (Pfenninger and Staffell, 2016) reveal that the inclusion of PV does not change the overall results (see Supplement B).
+Wind parks are deployed semirandomly following the approach of Monforti et al. (2016).
+In order to single out climate-change-induced alterations, we fix the technological parameters such as hub heights or turbine efficiencies, and we do not account for changes in the consumption such as load shifting or sector coupling throughout the 21st century.
+Tests including validated historical PV time series (Pfenninger and Staffell, 2016) reveal that the inclusion of PV does not change the overall results (see Supplement S2).
 For the sake of simplicity, we thus decide to restrict the analysis to wind-driven power systems in this paper.

-Wind power generation is strongly fluctuating on various time scales as shown in Fig. 1c.
+Wind power generation strongly fluctuates over various timescales as shown in Fig. 1c.
 In periods of scarcity, energy has to be imported from other countries or generated from local dispatchable power plants.
 We refer to the latter as backup energy.
-In the situation depicted in Fig. 1a, scarcity in Southern Europe can mainly be compensated by imports from Northern Europe.
-Trans-national balancing of this kind often requires large transmission capacities.
+In the situation depicted in Fig. 1a, scarcity in southern Europe can mainly be compensated for by imports from northern Europe.
+Transnational balancing of this kind often requires large transmission capacities.
 Moreover, the import of electric energy requires a respective exporter which has a surplus at the same time.
-Backup needs energy in future renewable power systems are is thus essentially determined by the temporal and spatial heterogeneity of wind and solar power throughout the system.
+Backup energy in future renewable power systems is thus essentially determined by the temporal and spatial heterogeneity of wind and solar power throughout the system.